openimis/database_ms_sqlserver/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
 -->

+### creating SQL script

+ SQL files for initialisaiton or update are created using bash script concatenate_files.sh or by downloading the sql-file zip from the latest release https://github.com/openimis/database_ms_sqlserver/releases/latest

 ## openIMIS dockerized database